Donate Now

 Why is prolapse different in Ethiopia?

-Over the last 23 years, Dr Yeshineh has become one of Ethiopia’s most respected obstetrician-gynecologists and is a FIGO-certified (The International Federation of Gynecology and Obstetrics) trainer in obstetric fistula surgery.
+Dr Yeshineh Demerew from Hamlin Fistula Ethiopia and he has over two decades of experience.
+Dr Yeshineh has become one of Ethiopia’s most respected obstetrician-gynaecologists and is a FIGO-certified (The International Federation of Gynaecology and Obstetrics) trainer in obstetric fistula surgery.

-In a recent interview, Dr Yeshineh told us about a different, yet equally devastating gynecological condition affecting almost 1 in 4 women in Ethiopia: Advanced Stage Pelvic Organ Prolapse (POP).
-He explains why this severe condition is different to the prolapse usually sustained by women in the United States.
+According to Dr Yeshineh, there is an equally devastating gynaecological condition affecting almost 1 in 4 women in Ethiopia: Advanced Stage Pelvic Organ Prolapse (POP).
+He explains why this severe condition is different to the prolapse usually sustained by women in countries like the United States.

 Patient from the back | Catherine Hamlin Fistula Foundation | Together we can eradicate obstetric fistula in Ethiopia.

-The problems associated with Advanced Stage POP is to do with urinary incontinence.
-Some of them have difficulty walking or emptying the urinary bladder and also emptying the bowel.
+The problems associated with Advanced Stage POP are largely centred on urinary incontinence.
+Some women experience pain and discomfort walking, or they may find it difficult to empty the urinary bladder and the bowel.

-“Our centres are specialized in urinary incontinence, particularly in treatment of incontinence related to childbirth.
+He says: “Our centres specialize in urinary incontinence, particularly in the treatment of incontinence related to childbirth.
 Our surgeons are specialists in treating pelvic floor disorders.
-We have been doing this for the last several years and we have managed to change the lives of hundreds of women.”
+We have been doing this for many years and we have managed to transform the lives of hundreds of women.”

 POP surgery | Catherine Hamlin Fistula Foundation | Together we can eradicate obstetric fistula in Ethiopia.